Goldwin Smith: Antisemitism

 Smith held strong anti-Semitic views.
 Described by McMaster University professor Alan Mendelson as "the most vicious anti-Semite in the English-speaking world", Smith referred to Jews as "parasites" who absorb "the wealth of the community without adding to it".
 Research by Glenn C. Altschuler and Isaac Kramnick has studied Smith's writings on Jews, which claimed that they were responsible for a form of "repulsion" they provoked in others, due to his assertion of their "peculiar character and habits", including a "preoccupation with money-making", which made them "enemies of civilization".
 He also denigrated brit milah, a Jewish ritual of circumcision, as a "barborous rite", and proposed either culturally assimilating Jews or deporting them to Palestine as a solution to the "Jewish problem".

 Smith wrote that "The Jewish objective has always been the same, since Roman times.
 We regard our race as superior to all humanity, and we do not seek our ultimate union with other races, but our final triumph over them."
 He had a strong influence on William Lyon Mackenzie King and Henri Bourassa.
 He proposed in other writings that Jews and Arabs were of the same race.
 He also believed that Islamic oppression of non-Muslims was for economic factors.
 In December 2020, the Cornell University Board of Trustees voted to remove Smith's name from the honorific titles of twelve professors at Cornell.
 The Board took this action in recognition of Smith's "racist, sexist and anti-Semitic" views.
 The Board declined to rename Goldwin Smith Hall.

+Antisuffragism

+Smith was strongly opposed to the women's suffrage movement, both in the United Kingdom and in the United States.
+In 1874, he published a treatise in Macmillan's Magazine titled Female Suffrage in opposition to a proposed bill on women's suffrage.
+In the treatise, he explained his view that "The very foundations of society are touched when change is proposed in the relations of the sexes."

 Legacy

 Goldwin Smith is credited with the quote "Above all nations is humanity," an inscription that was engraved in a stone bench he offered to Cornell in May 1871.
 The bench sits in front of Goldwin Smith Hall, named in his honour.
-This quote is the motto of the University of Hawaii and other institutions around the world (for example, the Cosmopolitan Club at the University of Illinois at Urbana–Champaign).
+This quote is the motto of the University of Hawaiʻi and other institutions around the world (for example, the Cosmopolitan Club at the University of Illinois at Urbana–Champaign).

 Another stone bench inscribed with the motto, sits on the campus of Boğaziçi University in Istanbul.
 It sits with a clear view down onto the city.

 After his death, a plaque in his memory was erected outside his birthplace in the town centre of Reading.
 This still exists, outside the entrance to the Harris Arcade.